joaoeira/lanyon/_posts/2020-04-29-usingtwitterasalearningengine.md

 ---
 Interesting people often have lots of interests.
 Some of them do not overlap neatly.
 I am sure you identify with this dilemma (you are an interesting person, are you not?).

 I am a bit weary of promoting this advice since Twitter’s interface for handling lists is a monumental piece of flaming hot garbage, but separating the accounts you follow into different lists based on why you follow them can help make your experience smoother and more manageable.

-{% marginnote "marginnote 2" "It also allows you to cleave off entire communities from your life when you deem them unworthy of your time.
+It also allows you to cleave off entire communities from your life when you deem them unworthy of your time.
 This happened to me after the 2016 US Presidential election, which destroyed the minds of many fantasy and science fiction authors I enjoyed following.
-Thankfully, I had siloed off that community into a separate list which I have since then not opened." %} Videogames have held my interest since I was a little kid playing Red Alert 2 on my father’s computer, and from then on I have followed the industry with interest.
+Thankfully, I had siloed off that community into a separate list which I have since then not opened.

+Videogames have held my interest since I was a little kid playing Red Alert 2 on my father’s computer, and from then on I have followed the industry with interest.
 Game developers marry the technical, the pragmatic, and the artistic in a way that is appealing to me.
 However, the videogame Twitter scene has a different vibe from the economists, techies, and weirdos that I follow on my main Twitter feed.
 Siloing them off into different lists allows me to keep tabs on what these communities are talking about and sharing without suffering from much whiplash.

 ## Take periodic breaks.
 ---